Hand sack: Modern Hand Sack

-The modern game of hand sack was first promoted by a Canadian company Saceasi and featured a round, sand filled sack.
-The rectangular hand sack design, believed to originate from the lighter game founded on college campus in the greater Burlington, Vermont area in the early 1990s, spread to the music festival scene and on to other campuses nationwide.
-In the late 1990's and early 2000, hand sacks were made popular by the brand Myachi with hand sacks being sold from an RV at music festivals, theme parks & amusement parks, and later in stores.
+The modern game of hand sack was first created by Tom Hanson from Farmington Michigan.
+The patented game is called Saceasi, pronounced: Sac-Ah-C. It is elliptical in shape, filled with same-shaped beads for minimal displacement.
+Hanson introduced the game, originally played with a lighter at Central Michigan University in 1989 and spread to the music festival scene and on to other campuses nationwide.
+In the late 1990's and early 2000, hand sacks were made popular by the brand Myachi with rectangular, sand-filled hand sacks being sold from an RV at music festivals, theme parks & amusement parks, and later in stores.
 In 2018, Flow Circus introduced the Flop Ball, a round micro suede sack in order to support the player, promote mindfulness & wellbeing, and to push the game forward.
 In addition to the round and rectangular designs, Flop Ball innovated other designs to create new opportunities for kinetic play, including Flower (with tassels), Loops, and Lines.